 As pre-season draws to a close, thoughts now turn to what lies ahead for 2016/2017 – but also present are memories the highs and lows from the season past.
 It’s important to look back to look forward, after all.
 The following is from an article that our 2015/2016 Leinster Cup winning Coach Ali Robinson wrote about her squad for NewsFour, the local community newspaper… have a read, and BELIEVE!

-Once in a while, a sporting achievement stands out – a special occasion, where the sheer guts and determination of underdogs trumps that of overwhelming favourites against the odds, showing us that it is possible to do the impossible… and so it was last April.
+Once in a while, a sporting achievement stands out – a special occasion, where the sheer guts and determination of underdogs triumphs, against the odds, over overwhelming favourites.
+It shows us that the impossible is possible…and so it was last April.

 The scene was set for a showdown between two clubs; rivals who had fought it out for the first and second spots in their Leinster league division for three consecutive years.
 Muckross -V- Wicklow league matches were always tense, high tempo affairs – but it was Wicklow who consistently came out on top, remaining unbeaten by any league counterpart.

 When both clubs were drawn on the opposite sides of the Leinster Division 11/12 Cup, Muckross watched on as Wicklow relentlessly marched on through the rounds, winning by an average score of five goals to nil.
 Our team navigated their way through to the quarter-finals, and then won a tough semi-final against Monkstown to book their place in the final which, based on form, was generally considered to be a fait accompli for Wicklow… but Ali’s Army had other ideas!